 Why do we need so much employment?

 Recent average rates of employment development have been low.
-This has been due to a range of factors, with the most significant one over the last few years being the economic recession.
-It is important to plan positively as the economy recovers and make sure we have enough employment land to meet future needs.
+This has been due to a range of factors.
+The most significant one over the last few years being the economic recession.
+It is important to plan positively as the economy recovers.
+We need to make sure we have enough employment land to meet future needs.